If you ask Sofia Verbilla, she’ll tell you she’s no good at onstage banter.

 Harmony Woods became a semi-regular fixture on the house show circuit in Philly across the summer and into the fall, with Verbilla juggling her senior year of high school along with shows.
 One of her first gigs with a full band was at PhilaMOCA opening for Broken Beak – the indie rock four-piece that Modern Baseball’s Brendan Lukens used to play guitar in on the side — and her backing band included both Lukens on guitar and Ewald on drums.

 Wait a minute, what the hell?
-Person writes their first songs in the spring, and has their favorite musicians in her band by summer?
+Person writes their first songs in the spring, and has their favorite musicians in their band by summer?
 Verbilla explains that it was actually a little longer coming than that.

 “I became a fan when MoBo started playing bigger venues like the TLA, so I couldn’t really talk to Jake after MoBo shows,” Verbilla says.
 “However, around that time was when Slaughter Beach started playing shows.
 And I was like ‘ooh, these are really tiny venues, now’s my chance, now I can talk to him.’”